LionelDraghi/List_Image/README.md

 2. The `Image_Style` generic package, that is one of the `Image` generic parameters.
    The style of the presentation may be customized in a large way, see examples behind.

-3. A collection of predifined `Image_Style` instantiation.
+3. A collection of predefined `Image_Style` instantiation.

 ### use example